 Welcome to the teaching pages of the Mathematics Department, Imperial College London.
-Whether you are a current student or prospective student you will find a great deal of useful information within these pages about our courses and how the mathematics degrees at Imperial work.
+Whether you are a current student or prospective student, you can read here about our courses and how the mathematics degrees at Imperial work.

 We hope that you find the pages useful.
 However, if you have a query about the content or an idea about information you would wish to see on the pages please simply let us know.
 Please email the Maths UG office at: firstname.lastname@example.org.